China's Xi offers another US$60 billion to Africa, but says no to 'vanity' projects

 "China-Africa cooperation must give Chinese and African people tangible benefits and successes that can be seen, that can be felt," he said.

-China will carry out 50 projects on green development and environmental protection in Africa, focussing on fighting climate change, desertification and wildlife protection, Xi said.
+China will carry out 50 projects on green development and environmental protection in Africa, focusing on fighting climate change, desertification and wildlife protection, Xi said.

 He pledged, without giving details, that China would set up a peace and security fund and a related forum, while continuing to provide free military assistance to the African Union.